Zhong-Lab-UCSD/HiCtool/tutorial/tad-analysis.md

 This pipeline illustrates the procedure to calculate topologically associated domain (TAD) coordinates and visualize TADs.
 Topological domain coordinates should be calculated on the normalized data (as we do here) but, if you wish, you can also use this pipeline to calculate TAD coordinates on the observed data.

+**Note!** Contact data must be at 40 kb resolution to perform TAD analysis!

 - [Section 1 (Performing TAD analysis)](#1-performing-tad-analysis) is a pipeline to compute TAD coordinates and plot TADs on the heatmap.
 - [Section 2 (Supplementary TAD analysis)](#2-supplementary-tad-analysis) gives additional details about the analysis performed in Section 1.